 The resin driveway cost per m2 varies as a result of several factors that come into play.
 Looking at the proposed area of the driveway, resin driveway cost £60 per m2 for a driveway of about 40m2, £50 per m2 for a 100m2 while driveways larger than 100m2 will cost about £45 per m2.

 In this article, we will review what Resin Driveways are and the several factors that affect the cost of a driveway.
+We would also explore resin cost per kg (depending on the type of resin you choose for your project) and other factors that affect resin drive cost, resin pathway cost and cost of a driveway in the UK.

 Resin driveways are driveways created with a resin bound system which involves mixing aggregates with a clear UV-stable polyurethane resin.
 This mixture is then poured onto the already prepared site with the hardcore in place.
 It is then compacted and smoothened to make it level.